Tiverton, Rhode Island: Geography

-Grinnell's Beach provides an excellent windsurfing area, and a view of the Sakonnet River and Portsmouth shoreline.
-Amenities include changing rooms, showers, and a children's playground.
+At times, Tiverton has been considered a part of the South Coast region of Massachusetts despite the town residing entirely within Rhode Island.
+By its most literal definition, the South Coast encompasses the geographic area of Massachusetts that borders Buzzards Bay (excluding the Elizabeth Islands, Bourne and Falmouth), Mount Hope Bay and the Sakonnet River.
+It has been argued that Little Compton and Tiverton share more in common with the regional identities of the South Coast communities of Westport, Dartmouth and Fall River than the rest of Newport County.

 History

 Early

 Tiverton was incorporated by English colonists in 1694 within Bristol County in the Province of Massachusetts Bay.
 As well as being part of Old Dartmouth.
 In 1746, in the final settlement of a long colonial boundary dispute between Rhode Island and Massachusetts, Tiverton—together with its fellow towns along the eastern shore of Narragansett Bay, Barrington, Bristol and Little Compton, and the town of Cumberland, to the north of Providence—were annexed to Rhode Island by Royal Decree.
 Tiverton was incorporated as a town in 1747.
 Until that year, Tiverton also controlled the area of East Freetown, Massachusetts, as an outpost.
 The boundary settlement of 1746 had put East Freetown in Massachusetts, and in 1747 it was purchased by Freetown.

 Men from the Tiverton outpost took part in the Battle of Freetown, on May 25, 1778, during the Revolutionary War.
 On the 31st of that month, a party of about 150 British regulars of the 22nd Regiment under the command of Lieutenant-Colonel Campbell attacked the town.
 Rivington's Gazette reported that the British were making a preemptive attack based on intelligence that the American militia at Tiverton was preparing an attack against them.
 However, another report in the New Hampshire Gazette stated the militia was waiting in prepared defensive positions.
 The result of this skirmish was two British killed, several more wounded, and some fire damage to the lower mill in Tiverton.
 None of the militiamen were wounded or killed.